Beefeater84/iona-assignment/README.md

 Scss was chosen as the design system, as it is the most versatile.

-In one place, I added inline css to fix the image size so it doesn't jump during loading.
+In one place, I added inline css to fix the image size so it doesn't jump during loading, because this data comes from the server in the form of js code

 ```tsx
 <Card.Img